 Data misuse must be objectively traceable

 In the specific case, the plaintiff had not succeeded in proving an actual loss of control over his personal data.
 The court pointed out that neither an unlawful outflow of data nor misuse of the data was alleged.
-The mere allegation of emotional reactions such as worry or anger was not legally sufficient to establish immaterial damage within the meaning of the GDPR.
-The decisive factor is whether there is an objectively comprehensible and justified fear of misuse of data - a mere hypothetical risk is not sufficient.
+The mere allegation of emotional reactions such as worry or anger was not legally sufficient to prove immaterial damage within the meaning of the GDPR must be justified.
+The decisive factor is whether there is an objectively comprehensible and justified fear of misuse of data - a merely hypothetical risk is not sufficient.

-In its ruling, the BAG refers to the ECJ: "The Court of Justice of the European Union therefore only understands a loss of control to mean a situation in which the data subject has a well-founded fear of data misuse.
-The mere invocation of a certain emotional state is not sufficient.
-Rather, the court must examine whether the feeling "can be regarded as well-founded" taking into account the specific circumstances (ECJ C-340/21).
+In its ruling, the BAG refers to the ECJ: "The Court of Justice of the European Union therefore only understands a loss of control to mean a situation in which the affected person has a well-founded fear of data misuse.
+Merely invoking a certain feeling is not sufficient.
+Rather, the court must examine whether the feeling "can be regarded as well-founded", taking into account the specific circumstances (ECJ C-340/21).
 This requires the application of an objective standard.
 The more serious the consequences of a breach of the General Data Protection Regulation are, the more likely it is that there is a well-founded fear of data misuse.
-For example, the publication of sensitive data on the internet due to a data leak will typically provide a basis for such fears.
+For example, the publication of sensitive data on the internet due to a data leak will typically constitute a basis for such fears.
 In contrast, a mere delay in providing information does not in itself constitute a loss of control over data within the meaning of the GDPR. risk of misuse, but only a delay in providing the information."

 BGH allows loss of control to suffice for GDPR damages